 - Hygiene and sanitary conditions in the canteen must be as per Schedule 4 of the FSSA, 2006

-- All guidelines pertaining to preparing, cooking, storing and serving of food must be as per FSSAI guidelines so as to prevent cross contamination.
+- All guidelines pertaining to preparing, cooking, storing and serving of food must be as per FSSAI guidelines so as to prevent cross-contamination.

-- Good hygiene practices as per FSSA must be followed in adhering to personal hygiene as well as to the cleanliness and sanitation of the kitchen, equipment, utensils and crockery.
+- Good hygiene practices as per FSSA must be followed in adhering to personal hygiene as well as to the cleanliness and sanitation of the kitchen, equipment, utensils, and crockery.

 - Raw foods and ingredients must be procured only from registered or licensed vendors.

-- Food must be tested regularly and a swab test of the kitchen surfaces to be taken often so any growth of fungus, moulds and dangerous bacteria can be detected before they contaminate foods especially raw foods.
+- Food must be tested regularly and a swab test of the kitchen surfaces to be taken often so any growth of fungus, molds and dangerous bacteria can be detected before they contaminate foods especially raw foods.

-In the absence of a Food Safety Supervisor, the corporate must make sure to get a food safety and hygiene auditor to regularly audit and inspect the food and premises in the corporate canteen.
+In the absence of a Food Safety Supervisor, the corporation must make sure to get a food safety and hygiene auditor to regularly audit and inspect the food and premises in the corporate canteen.
 There must be proper documentation of all food, water, hygiene testing reports.
-Also corporates must make sure that all food handlers have been examined medically and are not suffering from any contagious disease
+Also, corporates must make sure that all food handlers have been examined medically and are not suffering from any contagious disease